-The amount of carbon dioxide offset by the electricity generated by the ERF is calculated by multiplying the net electricity generated by the grid displacement factor.
-The ERF will export different amounts of power depending on the NCV of the waste that is incinerated.
-For the purposes of this assessment, it is assumed that the ERF will have an electrical efficiency of 32.91% gross and 29.62% net.
+33.02% and a net electrical efficiency of 29.75%.
 This is based on the design of the gross and net electrical output, and the thermal capacity of the boiler.
 If the ERF has a higher efficiency, a greater carbon benefit will result from displaced electricity.

 The ERF will also be capable of exporting heat to local users, subject to technical and economic considerations.
 If heat is exported, the carbon benefits of the ERF will be significantly higher.
-However, the scope of this carbon assessment does not cover the carbon benefits of heat export from the ERF, as at this stage of design there are currently no formal heat offtake agreements in place.
+However, this assessment does not cover the carbon benefits associated with heat export from the ERF, as at this stage of design there are currently no formal heat offtake agreements in place.

-The carbon dioxide offset by electricity generation is counted as a carbon benefit and is shown in Table 6 below.
+The carbon dioxide offset by electricity generation is counted as a carbon benefit and is presented in Table 6.